uvarc/rc-website/content/post/2024-july-afton-release.md

 {{% /accordion-item %}}

-{{% accordion-item title="Why are there different charge rates for Rivanna and Afton hardware?" id="faq-13" %}}
+{{% accordion-item title="Why are there different charge rates for Rivanna, Afton, and GPU hardware?" id="faq-13" %}}

 {{% /accordion-item %}}